We believe in making beautiful things that nourish the land and its wild inhabitants.

 Every piece we create is proof that farming can nurture both beauty and biodiversity.
-We're proud to collaborate with local artisans and be part of Vermont’s community of women-run enterprises, where good work and good land grow together.
+We're proud to collaborate with local artisans and to be part of Vermont’s community of small, creative enterprises.
+Good work and good land grow together.

 Our Story

-Zoë has found her calling in the quiet power of hooves, manure, and wool her entire life.
-Growing up on a sheep farm in Vermont, she'd bottle-feed orphaned baby lambs in her kitchen before school.
-An animal lover through and through, she understood from an early age that farming is a way of engaging with the world that keeps us asking questions, connecting with the world around us, and always marveling.
+Zoë has long found her calling in the ways people and animals work together.
+She understood from an early age that farming is a way of engaging with the world that keeps us asking questions, connecting with the world around us, and always marveling.
+Zoë cares for her Lincoln Longwool flock alongside her two human children, a slew of non-ruminant creatures, and entirely too many gardens.

 Our Process